PagerTree/pt4-docusaurus/learn/devops/what-is-devops.md

 ### Continuous Improvement

-Continuous improvement is the practice of focusing on customer needs, reducing waste, and optimizing for speed, cost, and ease of delivery.&#x20;
+Continuous improvement is the practice of focusing on customer needs, reducing waste, and optimizing for speed, cost, and ease of delivery.

 DevOps teams use short feedback loops with end users to develop products and services tailored to their needs.
 With shorter feedback loops, DevOps teams get immediate visibility into how end users interact with a software system, enabling them to develop further improvements.